Video-RAG: Visually-aligned Retrieval-Augmented Long Video Comprehension: Experiments

 \subsection{Ablation Studies}

-\textbf{Effect of different sampling frame number.} To explore the effect of the number of sampling frames on Video-RAG, we experience sampling frames number 8, 16, 32, and 64 frames in 7B model Long-LLaVA \cite{longllava}, results are shown in Figure \ref{fig_abs_frame}.
-As demonstrated, Video-RAG consistently delivers performance improvements across all frame rates especially in long videos, with these gains increasing as the frame rate rises.
-Furthermore, the results indicate that the highest accuracy without Video-RAG is achieved when 32 frames are sampled from the video.
-Therefore, we adopt this configuration in the subsequent ablation experiments.
+\textbf{Effect of different sampling frame number.} To explore the effect of the number of sampling frames on Video-RAG, we experience sampling frames number of 8, 16, 32, 64, 128, and 256 in 7B model LongVA \cite{longva}, results are shown in Figure \ref{fig_abs_frame}.
+As demonstrated, Video-RAG consistently delivers performance improvements across all frame rates, especially in long videos.
+The experimental results also indicate that Video-RAG can achieve higher performance gains with fewer frames, demonstrating its potential for applications under resource-constrained conditions.

-\textbf{Effect of different components of Video-RAG.} To explore the effectiveness of auxiliary texts, we incrementally add object detection, OCR, and ASR as auxiliary texts after retrieving by the RAG system to evaluate Long-LLaVA-7B \cite{longllava} in the Video-MME \cite{videomme} benchmark.
-As shown in Table \ref{abl_comp}, the performance of Long-LLaVA progressively improves as auxiliary texts are incrementally added (52.0\% → 52.9\% → 54.3\% → 62.1\%).
-Among these components, ASR auxiliary texts contribute to a general improvement for different video durations, underscoring the critical role of audio transcription that can provide comprehensive information beyond visual cues in video understanding.
-Meanwhile, we randomly sampled an equivalent token number of auxiliary texts to serve as inputs for assessing the effectiveness of RAG retrieval.
-The experiment demonstrated a 3.0\% improvement in performance after incorporating RAG.
-We also evaluate the performance across sub-tasks within Video-MME \cite{videomme} and other video benchmarks like VNBench \cite{vnbench}, more details are shown in the Appendix.
+\textbf{Effect of different components of Video-RAG.} To explore the effectiveness of auxiliary texts, we add DET, OCR, and ASR as auxiliary texts before and after retrieving by the RAG to evaluate Long-LLaVA-7B \cite{longllava} with 32-frame setting in the Video-MME \cite{videomme} benchmark.
+As shown in Table \ref{abl_comp}, the performance of Long-LLaVA progressively improves as auxiliary texts after retrieving by the RAG system are incrementally added (52.0\% → 52.9\% → 55.7\% → 62.1\%).
+Among these components, ASR auxiliary texts contribute to a general improvement for different video durations, especially for long videos.
+When all components are integrated, we obtain an optimal performance, as shown in the last row of Table \ref{abl_comp}.
+Meanwhile, the experiment shows a 2.3\% improvement (59.8\% vs 62.1\%) in performance after incorporating RAG for retrieval, demonstrating that auxiliary texts after retrieving by the RAG system are query-aligned, which helps cross-modality alignment.
+We also evaluate across sub-tasks within Video-MME \cite{videomme} and other video benchmarks like MLVU \cite{mlvu}, LongVideoBench\cite{lvb}, and VNBench \cite{vnbench}, more details are shown in the Supplemental Material.